MarineJL/Assigment/Task1/README.md

 Plan, code, build and test are the Dev part of the workflow.
 Release (code pushed in a registry), deploy, operate and monitor are on the Ops side.
+Those steps are detailed in part C of this assigment (see Task3).

 In term of tools, the DevOps framework is based on different tools at each step:
 -   Management tools like Trello, LucidChart